CandiceGH/getdata-033-project/codebook.md

 *CodeBook.md description: A code book that describes the variables, data, and any transformations that I performed to clean up the data and provide a tidy data set.*

 ## Data: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

 ### A full description is available at the site where the data was obtained:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones